Oil prices continue to crumble, stocks around the world drop

-NEW YORK — Oil’s chaotic collapse deepened, and stocks around the world dropped on Tuesday as markets remain upside down amid the economic carnage caused by the coronavirus pandemic.
+NEW YORK — Oil’s chaotic collapse deepened, and stocks around the world dropped on Tuesday as the economic carnage caused by the coronavirus pandemic turns markets upside down.

 A day after oil futures plunged below zero for the first time, traders in one corner of the U.S. crude market were still close to paying others to take it off their hands.
 That's a market quirk created by a glut of oil, which has traders running out of places to store it in the near term.

-Prices are still above zero for oil elsewhere in the world and for deliveries further into the future.
-But they slid sharply Tuesday on the same ultimate concern: A global economy incapacitated by the virus outbreak doesn’t need to burn as much fuel.
+Prices remain well above zero for oil elsewhere in the world and for deliveries further into the future, which analysts consider to be closer to the “true” price of crude.
+But they also slid sharply Tuesday on the same ultimate concern: A global economy incapacitated by the virus outbreak doesn’t need to burn as much fuel.
 Airplanes are parked, cars are garaged and factories are idled with millions of workers losing their jobs every week.

-The crumbling oil market dragged on stocks, and energy producers around the world sank sharply from Exxon Mobil in Texas to Total in France.
-The S&P 500 was down nearly 1.5% after the first half hour of trading, following larger losses across Europe and Asia.
+The crumbling oil market helped drag stocks to their second straight day of losses, and the S&P 500 was down 2.8%, as of 1:20 p.m..
+Eastern time, following similar drops across Europe and Asia.

-Treasury prices rose, sending yields lower, in another sign of the worry washing over markets.
+The Dow Jones Industrial Average fell 550 points, or 2.3%, to 23,009, and the Nasdaq was down 3.1% The losses accelerated as the day progressed, and they were widespread.
+All but a dozen of the 500 companies the S&P 500 were down.

+In another sign of the worry washing over markets, Treasury yields fell further.
+The yield on the 10-year Treasury dropped to 0.54% from 0.62% late Monday, meaning investors are willing to get paid even less to get the safety of owning a U.S. government bond.
+At the start of the year, before economies worldwide went on lockdown to slow the spread of the virus, investors were getting paid about 1.90% to own a 10-year Treasury.

-Rising optimism among some investors that infections may be leveling off in some areas and that parts of the economy could reopen have helped stocks rally recently, with the S&P 500 up more than 20% since hitting a low in late March.
+Rising optimism among some investors that parts of the economy could reopen as infections level off have helped stocks rally recently, and the S&P 500 is up more than 20% since hitting a low in late March.
 The rally got its start after the Federal Reserve and Congress promised massive amounts of aid for the economy.

 Because of the collapse in demand, storage tanks for oil are close to the brim at a key energy hub in Oklahoma.
 That has traders willing to pay others to take delivery of that oil in May, so long as they also take the burden of figuring out where to put it.